Dynamic Longest Common Substring in Polylogarithmic Time: Partially Dynamic LCS

 After an update, the candidate of each block $b$ that satisfies the following two conditions remains unchanged: (a) $b$ did not change and (b) neither of $b$'s neighbors at distance at most $2$ changed.
 For the $\cO(1)$ blocks that changed, we proceed as follows.
 First, in $\cO(\log\log n)$ time, we remove from the max-heap any candidates proposed by the deleted blocks or blocks whose neighbors at distance at most $2$ have changed.
 Then, for each new block and for each block whose neighbors at distance at most $2$ have changed, we compute its candidate and insert it to the max-heap.
 To compute the candidate of a block $s_i$, we proceed as follows.
 We first compute the longest suffix $U$ of $s_{i-1}s_{i}$ and the longest prefix $V$ of $s_{i+1}s_{i+2}$ that occur in $T$ in $\cO(\log \log n)$ time using~\cref{lem:rangemerging}.
 Then, the problem in scope can be restated as follows: given two fragments $U$ and $V$ of $T$ compute the longest fragment of $UV$ that occurs in $T$.
-This problem can be reduced to a single HIA query over the suffix trees of $T$ and $T^R$ as shown in~\cite{amir17,DBLP:conf/cpm/AbedinH0T18} and we provide a brief overview at the end of this section.
-Combining the above discussion with~\cref{lem:hia,lem:blockupd} we obtain that an LCS can be maintained after an $\cO(n\log^{2}n)$ time preprocessing in $\cO(\log^{2}n)$ time per update.
-In fact, the bottleneck in the update time in this approach is in~\cref{lem:hia}, that is, the HIA structure, as the additional time in the update is only $\cO(\log\log n)$.
-We can thus obtain a faster data structure at the expense of slower preprocessing using the following lemma.
+This problem can be reduced in $\cO(\log \log n)$ time to a constant number of HIA queries over the suffix trees of $T$ and $T^R$ as shown in~\cite{amir17,DBLP:conf/cpm/AbedinH0T18}.
+Here, we briefly explain the reduction to HIA in the interests of self-containment and developing intuition for the harder problem of maintaining an LCS of two dynamic strings.